| Much has been written about

 relationships are constantly changing and so all produced phenomena are impermanent.
 Existence is merely impermanence viewed in slow

+motion.
 These dependencies are are also fundamental to

 the Druid world view and are known as gwyar (change, causality), calas